defold/defold.github.io/_posts/2026-01-01-Defold-2025-Retrospective.md

 ## Rendering and 3D support

 We continued moving Defold’s rendering architecture forward with the goal of improving GPU utilization and enabling stronger 3D support.
 We aim to provide better 3D support and significantly improve GPU usage.
-We are obviously not moving away from 2D support, but it doesn’t change the fact that we are very happy that more and more devs started making 3D projects in Defold in 2025.
+We are obviously not moving away from 2D support, but it doesn’t change the fact that we are very happy that more and more users started making 3D projects in Defold in 2025.

 A key step was the shader pipeline refactor.
 Defold now uses a [single combined shader resource](https://github.com/defold/defold/pull/10097) per program, allowing multiple materials to share the same underlying program and reducing memory usage.